Abbe Lowell: Justice Department investigation

 As of December 2020, the United States Department of Justice's Public Integrity Section was investigating Lowell for his role in an alleged "secret lobbying scheme" and potential bribery in exchange for a pardon.
-Lowell was enlisted by California billionaire Sanford Diller to seek a pardon for his friend Hugh Baras.
+Lowell was allegedly enlisted by California billionaire Sanford Diller to seek a pardon for his friend Hugh Baras.

-Lowell's involvement came to light in an August 28, 2020 court opinion by Judge Beryl Howell that found Lowell's communications were not covered by standard attorney-client privileges "because they potentially contained both evidence of crimes and involved nonlawyer third parties."
-As part of the alleged bribery-for-pardon scheme, Lowell interacted with the White House Counsel's Office, and "according to documents reviewed by the [Wall Street] Journal, Mr. Lowell and Mr. Diller discussed contacting top officials in the [Trump] administration."
+Lowell's alleged involvement came to light in an August 28, 2020 court opinion by Judge Beryl Howell that found Lowell's communications were not covered by standard attorney-client privileges "because they potentially contained both evidence of crimes and involved nonlawyer third parties."
+As part of the alleged bribery-for-pardon scheme, Lowell allegedly interacted with the White House Counsel's Office, and "according to documents reviewed by the [Wall Street] Journal, Mr. Lowell and Mr. Diller discussed contacting top officials in the [Trump] administration."
 The scheme would allegedly have involved a donation of more than $300,000 to Republican Party causes.
 However, no pardon for Baras was issued, and the investigation did not result in criminal charges.